|Elliott Sound Products||Beginners' Guide to Transformers - Part 1|

 If you now take a handful of nails and place them through the centre of the coil, you will see that the current is increased many times - the magnetic field is now more concentrated because the steel nails make a better magnetic path than air.

 The permeability of transformer cores varies widely, depending on the material and any treatment that may be used.
 The permeability of air is 1, and most traditional cores have a much higher (i.e. > 1) permeability.
 A couple of notable exceptions are aluminium and brass, which are sometimes used to reduce the inductance of air cored coils in radio frequency (RF) work.
-This is much less common than a ferrite 'slug' core, which increases the inductance and is used to tune some RF transformers.
+This is much less common than a ferrite 'slug' core, which increases the inductance and is used to tune many RF transformers.

 As well as permeability, magnetic cores (with the exception of air) have a maximum magnetic flux they can handle without saturation.
 In this context, saturation means the same as in most others - when a towel is saturated, it can hold no more water, and when a magnetic core is saturated, it can carry no more magnetic flux.
 At this point, the magnetic field is no longer changing, so current is not induced into the winding.